SummaryRead the full fact sheet

 Currently, the most effective treatments for BPD are:

-- psychotherapy – a mental health professional talks with the person about their symptoms, and they discuss ways to cope with them
+- psychotherapy – a mental health professional talks with the person about their symptoms, and they discuss ways to cope with them.
+Evidence-based psychological therapies for people living with BPD include dialectical behavioural therapy, schema therapy, mentalisation-based therapy, psychodynamic therapy, and cognitive analytic therapy.

-- medication – this may help reduce associated symptoms such as depression.
+- medication – there is no medication that specifically treats symptoms of BPD, but medication may help reduce associated symptoms such as depression.

 Treatment of associated conditions